 Investors' Choices Award 2016

-Mr. Bancha Tarnprakorn, the Chairman of the Board Directors received the Investors' Choice Award Year 2016 in achievement a full score rating by Thai Investors Association.
+Mr. Bancha Tarnprakorn, the Chairman of the Board Directors received the Investors' Choice Award Year 2016 in achievement a full score (100%) continuously for 5 years for AGM Checklist rating by Thai Investors Association.

 ESG 100 Certificate 2016